 In the soum centre, Tamir, households have been able to access land under ownership rights, while the soum government has begun a process of possession rights certification for winter and spring camps in the five rural baghs.
-Compared to other soums of Mongolia, land disputes did not seem to be so serious at the time of our research, and the bigger disputes resulted from herders of neighbouring soums coming into Tsenkher for wintertime grazing.
-However, livestock theft was becoming more common, and seemed to be a big issue for many local people.
-Some conflicts were also evident between local herders over haymaking areas, where there was no government coordination, but for the most part disputes were managed informally by local people.
-On the other hand, it seemed clearly recognised by participants in our FGDs and BIs that all pastureland disputes could become more serious in future if environmental degradation continues, livestock numbers keep increasing, and if a range of official regulations and coordination mechanisms, including more demarcation, are not set up.
-This is because most of the disputes we encountered were linked on some level to the disjuncture between the (lack of) formal status of local herders' pastureland use rights and their own understandings of what their (socially legitimate) rights were, according to customary practices.
-It seemed clear to us that the herders in Tsenkher have high potential to manage their land disputes if supported by the local government to develop more formal land management practices in this way.
+Compared to other soums of Mongolia, land disputes did not seem to be so serious at the time of our research, and the bigger disputes resulted from herders of neighbouring soums coming into Tsenkher for winter grazing.
+Some conflicts were also evident between local herders over haymaking areas, but for the most part disputes were managed informally by local people.
+On the other hand, it seemed clearly recognised by participants in our

+FGDs and BIs that pastureland disputes could become more serious in future if environmental degradation continued, livestock numbers kept increasing, and if a range of official regulations and coordination mechanisms were not set up.
+Livestock theft was also becoming more common, and seemed to be a big issue for many local people.